hungryram/hungryram2022/content/portfolio/pho-ha-plus.md

 ---
 client_name: Pho Ha Plus Diamond Bar
 date: "2021-05-12T07:00:00Z"
+speed: "100"
+performance: "100"
+seo: "91"
+introduction: Pho Ha Plus is a popular restuarant chain for vietnamese cuisine.
+The site was originally built on WordPress and needed a new system to make the site functioning faster for a better user experience and SEO.
+With the site built with jamstack, we saw an increase in website performance and security.
 featured_image: https://res.cloudinary.com/hungryram19/image/upload/v1631942389/hungryram/pho-ha-plus-diamondbar.jpg
 image_alt_tag: Pho Ha Plus Web Design
-meta_description: "Pho Ha Plus case study and how we sped up the website by 30%"
 projects:
 - Small Business
 review: Our previous design was mainly using images.
 Ram was able to rebuild with a lot more SEO potential.
 Thanks Ram
 short_description: ""
 title: Pho Ha Plus
+website_link: https://phohaplus.com
+search_engine_optimization:
   title_tag: Web Design Case Study Pho Ha Plus | Hungry Ram Web Design
-website_link: https://phohaplus.com
+  meta_description: "Pho Ha Plus case study and how we sped up the website by 30%"
 ---
 Pho Ha Plus is a franchised restaurant.
 One of our clients had referred the owner to us and we have been maintaining their website since May of 2021.
 The old website they had was a WordPress website built entirely of images so it had no text for Google to see.